Full of rebellion, I would die,

 Email Poem |

-Analysis and Comments on Nature
+Comments, Analysis, and Meaning on Nature

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Nature here.

 Commenting turned off, sorry.